SwiftGGTeam/Swift.GGAppServer/README.md

 # Swift.GGAppServer

-The server side of offical Swift.GG Application, written in Swift, current the version is `DEVELOPMENT-SNAPSHOT-2016-03-01-a`.
+The server side of offical Swift.GG Application, written in Swift.

+Current the swift version we use is `DEVELOPMENT-SNAPSHOT-2016-03-01-a`, it has already defined at `.swift-version` file in the source folder.

-This project support run in teminal or Xcode, before running, you muse install and config something.
+This project support running in teminal or Xcode, before running, you must install and config.

 Sometime the config in OSX and Linux are a bit different, so we will **Seperate** them.

 ## OSX